LemonDrop1228/Terminal.GPT/README.md

 This project is licensed under the GNU General Public License v3.0.
 This license allows you the freedom to use, modify, and distribute the software, but you must ensure the same freedoms for others when distributing your versions.
 See the `LICENSE` file for more details.

-## Acknowledgments

-- [OpenAI](https://github.com/openai) for their incredible GPT-3 model and API.
-- The .NET community for providing a powerful platform and useful libraries.
-- [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json) for its high-performance JSON framework.
-- [ OpenAI-API-dotnet](https://github.com/OkGoDoIt/OpenAI-API-dotnet) for the official .NET client library for the OpenAI API.
-- [Spectre.Console](https://github.com/spectreconsole/spectre.console) for enabling the creation of beautiful console applications.

 ## Donation